gekkos-project/gekkos-whitepaper/README.md

 ## Optional: Express Interest in GEKK Token Updates

-We are exploring the possibility of a **near future launch of the GEKK utility token ($GEKK)** to support ecosystem access, innovation incentives, and collaborative governance.
+We are exploring the possibility of a future launch of the GEKK utility token **($GEKK)** to support ecosystem access, innovation incentives, and collaborative governance.

 If you are interested in receiving **early updates** or being informed of any potential whitelist opportunities related to GEKK, you can: